BettercareHealth/bettercare/maternal-care/test-3.md

 20. How should a patient, who feels well but has a diastolic blood pressure of 90 mm Hg at 36 weeks gestation, be managed?
 At all her previous antenatal visits, her blood pressure was normal, and she has no proteinuria.
 	1. She must be given an intramuscular injection of dihydralazine (Nepresol).
 	1. She must be hospitalised.
-	1. Weekly antenatal visits should be arranged with additional visits if necessary.
+	1. Alpha methyldopa (Aldomed) must be prescribed and weekly antenatal visits should be arranged with additional visits if necessary.
 	1. A full blood count should be done to exclude a low platelet count.